hpennington/SwiftBook/README.md

 }
 ```

-## An example demonstrating the controls table provided with SwiftUI
+## An example demonstrating the `SwiftBookControlTable` provided with SwiftBook

 ```swift
 struct CircleView: View {